A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 Flores Concepts, the owners of El Charro and its sister restaurants Charro Steak, Charro del Rey and Charrovida, announced its offering a 10 percent discount on all carry-out orders until May 1.
 The restaurant family is also busting out a limited delivery service for small group orders of at least $100.
 Deliveries must be within three miles of the location and need a minimum-two-hour advance notice.

-A quick list of some other popular takeout and meal prep restaurants in Tucson: Roma Imports, Chef Chic, Tony's Italian Deli, ZA'ATAR Mediterranean Restaurant, Urban Pita, Beyond Bread, Empire Pizza, Choice Greens, Jun Dynasty, Sher-e-Punjab, Miss Saigon, AZ Fit Kitchen, Stay Naked Kitchen
+A quick list of other popular takeout and meal prep restaurants in Tucson includes Roma Imports, Chef Chic, Tony's Italian Deli, ZA'ATAR Mediterranean Restaurant, Urban Pita, Beyond Bread, Empire Pizza, Choice Greens, Jun Dynasty, Sher-e-Punjab, Miss Saigon, AZ Fit Kitchen and Stay Naked Kitchen.

 Food delivery services